felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 TOPS reserves the right to withhold payments to beneficiaries in the event of a breach of rules or abuse.

-Reservations regarding changes to these GTC
+Reservations regarding changes to these ToS
 -------------------------------------------------------------------------

-TOPS may amend the GTC at any time.
+TOPS may amend the ToS at any time.
 Amendments only have effect on tokens withdrawn after the change.
-Correct Taler wallets inform users about changes before new tokens are withdrawn.
-The withdrawal of tokens issued by TOPS after the GTC have been amended shall be deemed to constitute acceptance of the amended conditions.
+Taler wallets compliant to the GNU Taler protocol inform users about changes before new tokens are withdrawn.
+The withdrawal of tokens issued by TOPS after the ToS have been amended shall be deemed to constitute acceptance of the amended conditions.

 Any legal provisions governing the operation and use of digital devices, payment services, the Internet and other infrastructure remain reserved and shall also apply to the TOPS services.